-In the last days, I’ve been migrating old maps from BizTalk Server 2004 to the last versions of BizTalk Server: 2013 and 2013 R2 and I have seen several “styles/approaches” to address mappings, some of them great, some of them not so much and other completely crazy.
+In the last few days, I’ve been migrating old maps from BizTalk Server 2004 to the latest versions of BizTalk Server: 2013 and 2013 R2, and I have seen several “styles/approaches” to address mappings, some of them great, some of them not so much, and others completely crazy.

 Inline scripts are convenient for custom code that you are unlikely to use elsewhere in your application or other maps.
-In addition to being convenient for one-time scripts, inline scripts are also useful for declaring global variables for use among a number of scripts and to use several times inside the same map.
+In addition to being convenient for one-time scripts, inline scripts are also useful for declaring global variables for use across multiple scripts and to using several times within the same map.

 In general, some of the main reasons to use Scripting Functoid are:

-• To simplify the map, making it sometimes more easy to read, instead of using a complex Functoid chain
+- To simplify the map, making it sometimes easier to read, instead of using a complex Functoid chain

 Function Names Limitation